HussainAther/philosophy/heuristic/problemsolving.md

 problem domain scope while local focuses on optimal structures within constrained regions of the decisino variable search space (such as a single peak or valley within a defined area).
 Drawing from evolutionary computation, swarm intelligence, and similar sub-fields of computational intelligence, we may also optimize routines and methods using parallelization that can exploit similarities between parallel hardware to optimize communication to computation ratios (known as granularity).

+We may also use cooperative search of multiple models working together to solve a difficult optimization problem or a hybrid search which optimizes by focusing on multiple and likely different approaches sequentially or in parallel.
+Functional decomposition uses (1) multiple objectives, (2) multiple constraints, and (3) partitions of the decision variable search space.